ilara2/mlb-database/README.md

 # mlb-database
-A python library that scrapes www.mlb.com and saves data into a PostgreSQL database.
+A multi-processed web scrapper, written in Python and using Selenium , used to scrape Javascript-rendered HTML from mlb.com and store the contents into a PostgreSQL database.